asiftandel96/WaferFaultDetectionProject/README.md

 Now let’s see the Wafer fault Detection project folder structure.

+The file that is required to deploy the application in Heroku:-

+1)requirements.txt

+2)Procfile

+3)runtime.txt

 ![image](https://user-images.githubusercontent.com/61505882/129191726-10e266d2-b0aa-4d7b-92f3-852c8ef75d9c.png)

 requirements.txt file consists of all the packages that you need to deploy the app in the cloud.